 - Civil Non-enterprise Institutions (CNIs) (民办非企业单位，minban fei qiye danwei) which are similar to service providers; and

 - Foundations (基金会，jijinhui).

-In addition to these legal forms, there are also many informal NPOs registered as for-profit businesses and unregistered NPOs.
-Some unregistered NPOs gain legal status by attaching themselves to another legal entity, such as a social organization or a "public institution," which includes universities and research institutes.
+In addition to these legal forms, there are many informal NPOs registered as for-profit businesses as well as unregistered NPOs.
+Some unregistered NPOs gain legal status by attaching themselves to another legal entity, such as a social organization or a “public institution,” including universities and research institutes.
 NPOs registered as businesses and unregistered NPOs are technically not NPOs in a legal sense, but they are voluntary, nongovernmental, not-for-profit, self-governing organizations in an operational sense.
 They are mission-driven, not-for-profit organizations founded by and governed by private individuals.
 Many are funded by foreign governments and embassies, international organizations and foundations, and are required to justify the not-for-profit nature of their activities in their reports to funders.

 Together, these three legal forms of NPOs and the informal NPOs are the closest equivalent to nongovernmental, not-for-profit organizations.
 A substantial portion of the legal NPOs – in particular, SAs and foundations – were either created by the government or have close ties with a particular government agency, and are often referred to as government-organized NGOs (GONGOs).
 In contrast, the informal NPOs generally are more independent.